 The above image shows an entry into my art journal with a piece of ripped up drawing glued to the page.
 I have kept an art journal, by the way, since 1998.
 It isn’t like a diary which is written in every day but I write whenever I feel like it.
 (Currently I’ve just begun volume 11.)

 I kept this relic of a drawing because I liked Kotomi’s eyes even though the drawing was no good.
 The heavy scribbled lines over the drawing indicate my state of mind – ‘THAT’S IT!!!’ – as I killed the work with angry strokes before ripping it up.
 (I usually furiously scribble over a picture before ripping.)

 Art students may have the mistaken belief that professional artists don’t have failures.
 Perhaps some don’t but I have many failures.
-Even though I don’t like having them, they are important as they are a result of forging forward into difficult territory.
-(I think.)
+Even though I don’t like having them, they are important as they are a result of forging forward into difficult territory – in my opinion.

-It is easy to be disheartened though and I find I easily lose confidence when a work has gone into the rubbish bin.
-(I tell myself that the drawing AFTER a failure always works out.
-History seems to support this theory.
-Anyway, I’m sticking to it.)
+It is easy to be disheartened though and I find I can lose confidence when a work has gone into the rubbish bin.
+However confidence returns after a small interval.

-The trouble with pencils is, they are so labour intensive that I can be working on something for a couple of weeks before I realise it is a lost cause and ditch it.
+Coloured pencils are so labour intensive that I can be working on something for a couple of weeks before I realize it is a lost cause.

 All the same, as bitter a pill as a failure is, it is still an important part of learning.
 The learning never stops whether you are a student or a professional.
 Hence the failures never stop. ______________________________________________________